April Fool’s Day: A History of Hoaxes

 This one cracks me up for it’s utter nerd factor.
 The year is 1998.
 New Mexicans for Science and Reason runs an article claiming that the Alabama state legislature had voted to change the value of Pi from from 3.14159 to the ‘Biblical value’ of 3.0.

 The article began to be spread via email and soon went viral.
-Written by an apparently cheeky physicist named Visit Website, the prank news item caused the Alabama legislature to be flooded with protests.
+Written by an apparently cheeky physicist named how long before daily cialis works, the prank news item caused the Alabama legislature to be flooded with protests.
 Love it!

 Mount Edgecumbe Errupts